mratsim/blocksmith/rewinder.md

 The rewinder service answers requests that require state data.

-It interacts with 2 services:
+It interacts with the following services:
 - the "Clearance" service
   - to provide the head block of the canonical chain.
 - the "Quarantine" service
   - to validate a block
   - to validate an attestation
+- the "BeaconRPC" service
+  - to answer RPC queries that require state handling

 It is the only module that apply `state_transition()`.
 Furthermore the only other module that deal with `BeaconState` is the HotDB but only with raw copyMem.
 This is an important properties with the following benefits:
 - BeaconState is costly both in term of memory and CPU.
 We can focus the target of our optimizations.